Oskarzito/XKCD/README.md

 # XKCD
 iOS app using the XKCD API

-The project unfortunately took way longer than expected due to badly timed (and prolonged) sickness :(

 Deployment target: iOS 15.
 Only "fancy" new tech used is Combine.
 No SwiftUI or async/await.*